yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 Constraints and rules:

-- Labels and gotos must remain within the same block.
-Jumping across `if/else` braces is not allowed.
+- Jumps may cross `if/else` braces (C-like).
+Targets are resolved against any label defined in the global scope of the script.
-- The target label must exist in the same block; otherwise a syntax error is raised.
+- The target label must exist somewhere in the script; otherwise a syntax error is raised.
 - Labels only mark positions; they do not execute anything by themselves.

 ### 9.3.
 Function Scope Restrictions